LightningChiang/lightningchiang/README.md

 ### About the Project
 This project is developing a website for online lab inventories sharing.
 The entire coding is open-source.
-However, the data published on this website is licensed, you must contact us to get access before use.
+However, the data published on this website is licensed, you must contact us(kefsun@ust.hk) to get access before use.

 ### License
 Distributed under the MIT License.